moorepants/eme185/content/pages/instructor-guide.rst

 Week 1
 ^^^^^^

+- [Instructor] Send introductory email to the students.
 - [Instructor] Select students and a TA for each team.
 - [All TAs] Come to the first 15 minutes of the first lecture to be introduced to the entire class.